When you select a relation in Stonefield Query Studio, the properties pane displays the properties for that relation.

 Test: this button tests the relationship by doing a SELECT child field or fields, parent field or fields FROM child table join type parent table (for example, SELECT Child.Field, Parent.Field FROM Child INNER JOIN Parent) and displays the first ten results in a grid.
 You can quickly see if there are any matches; if not, a dialog displays possible reasons why the relationship failed.
 Note that you'll get a warning message if one of the tables is a virtual table since that can't be tested.

-You can also use the Test All Relations function in the File menu to test all relations in the data dictionary.
+If you are using the Ultimate version of Studio, you can also use the Test All Relations function in the File menu to test all relations in the data dictionary.
 Obviously, this can take a while to run if you have a lot of tables and relations, but it can save you a lot of time over testing each relationship one at a time.
 When you choose this function, it prompts you to enter the version number of relations to test; enter the version number to only test relationships with that version number or leave it blank to test all relations.
 After all of the relationships have been tested, Studio either informs you that all relations tested successfully or displays a dialog with information about which failed and why.
 You can click the link in the first column to jump to that particular relationship so you can adjust it if necessary and retest it.

 Version: the relation's version number.
 A blank value means the relation is not versioned: it appears in Stonefield Query regardless of the version of the database.
 For a relation that isn't available in every version of the database, enter the version number followed by "+" to indicate the relation appears in that version and higher versions and should not be used in lower versions (that is, the relation was added in that version), "-" to indicate the relation appears in that version and lower versions and should not be used in higher versions (that is, the relation was removed in the next version), or no suffix to indicate the relation appears only in that version and should not be used in any other version.
 For example, "5.3+" indicates the relation is available starting in version 5.3 while "5.3-" indicates it was removed in version 5.4.